Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 \subsection{Symmetry exploitation}

-If an ODE being studied using auxiliary function methods has symmetry, then in many cases the same symmetry can be imposed on the auxiliary functions, leading to symmetries in SOS programs that can be exploited computationally by block diagonalizing the corresponding semidefinite programs (SDPs) \citep{gatermann2004symmetry}.
-More precisely, an ODE system~\cref{eq:ODE} with right-hand side $F(X)$ is invariant under a map $\Lambda:\mathbb{R}^n\to\mathbb{R}^n$ if and only if $F$ is $\Lambda$-equivariant, meaning that $F(\Lambda X) = \Lambda F(X)$ for all $X$.
+If an ODE being studied using auxiliary function methods has symmetry, then in many cases the same symmetry can be imposed on the auxiliary functions, leading to symmetries in SOS expressions.
+Symmetries in SOS programs can be exploited computationally by block diagonalizing the corresponding semidefinite programs (SDPs) \citep{gatermann2004symmetry}.
+An ODE system~\cref{eq:ODE} with right-hand side $F(X)$ is said to be invariant under a map $\Lambda:\mathbb{R}^n\to\mathbb{R}^n$ if $F$ is $\Lambda$-equivariant, meaning that $F(\Lambda X) = \Lambda F(X)$ for all $X$.
 In such cases, $X(t)$ solves the ODE if and only if $\Lambda X(t)$ does.
-The trajectory itself may be $\Lambda$-invariant, meaning that $X(t)=\Lambda X(t)$, or it may not be.
 For any ODE, the set of such transformations forms a group.
 We focus on the common situation where each $\Lambda$ is an orthogonal linear transformation on $\mathbb{R}^n$, meaning the group of such $\Lambda$ is a subgroup of the orthogonal group $O(n)$.
 (In some contexts the set of $\Lambda$ would be called the linear representation of a group, rather than a group itself, but we do not draw this distinction.)
 In many formulations of auxiliary function methods for ODEs, if the ODE is invariant under $\Lambda$ then the results are provably unchanged if the optimization is over the restricted set of $V$ which are $\Lambda$-invariant, meaning $V(X)=V(\Lambda X)$ for all $X$.
-In the context of bounding time averages, see the appendix of \cite{oeri2023convex} for a proof that $V(X)$ can be taken as $\Lambda$-invariant under certain conditions.
-For our shifted spectrum methods, the Lyapunov function in \cref{thm:lyapunovfunction} can be taken as $\Lambda$-invariant also.
-We omit the proof, which closely follows the argument in \cite{oeri2023convex}.
+Such a result in the context of bounding time averages, which is proved in the appendix of \cite{oeri2023convex}, justifies imposing symmetries on $V$ in all of our sphere projection methods.
+An analogous argument holds for the Lyapunov function conditions in \cref{thm:lyapunovfunction}, and this justifies imposing symmetries on $V$ in all of our shifted spectrum methods.